Fletcher School of Law and Diplomacy: Academics

 The school has eleven degree programs: its flagship two-year Master of Arts in Law and Diplomacy (MALD); a one-year Master of Arts for mid-career professionals; a one-year, mid-career Master of Arts (via the Global Master of Arts Program) that combines online and residential learning; a Ph.D. program; a Master of International Business (MIB); a Master of Global Business Administration, an online program combining the study of business with international affairs; and a Master of Laws (LL.M.) in International Law.
 Additionally, there are several joint and dual degree and certificate programs.

+Fletcher students complete a capstone project during their final year for students in 2-year programs or their final semester for students in 1-year programs.
+The capstone project is expected to demonstrate scholarly and/or professional analysis, and it acts as an opportunity for students to draw on their methodological, analytical, and substantive learning in a comprehensive written study.
+In consultation with faculty advisors, the specific form of the final project can differ widely.

-The school has been a leader and innovator in hybrid education (online combines with residency).
-Its master's degree for mid-career professionals through its Global Master of Arts Program (GMAP) is unique amongst international relations degrees.
+The school's Global Master of Arts Program (GMAP) is unique amongst international relations degrees.
 The year-long program combines three 2-week residencies (two at The Fletcher School and one at a different international location each year) with instruction covering topics such as negotiation, international business and economic law, international trade, economics and politics from a global perspective.